YianXie/Mini-KataGo/README.md

 ```

 To add more tests, simply add a new Python file in the `tests/` directory.
 Note that it must start with `test_xxx` or `xxx_test`

+## CI/CD

+This project uses GitHub Actions for continuous integration.
+The `ci.yml` workflow runs on every push and pull request, performing code quality checks including Ruff linting, Mypy type checking, isort import sorting validation, and pip-audit security scanning.
+The `tests.yml` workflow runs pytest tests on pushes to the main branch and all pull requests targeting main, ensuring that all tests pass before code is merged.